How to debug Shell scripts with the `set` command in Linux

 Introduction to Shell Scripting

-Shell scripting is a powerful tool for automating tasks and streamlining workflows in the Linux operating system.
-A shell script is a series of commands written in a text file that can be executed by the shell, which is the interface between the user and the operating system.
+Shell scripting is a powerful tool for automating repetitive tasks, customizing system behavior, and creating custom tools in the Linux operating system.
+A shell script is a text file that contains a series of commands that the shell (such as Bash, Zsh, or Ksh) can execute sequentially.

-Here's a simple example of a shell script that prints "Hello, World!" to the console:
+Here's an example of a simple shell script that prints a greeting message:

 #!/bin/bash